zajacn/metagenomics_course_FGCZ/README.md

   2. Sample2: Mesomycoplasma hyorhinis, Ureaplasma urealyticum, Streptococcus thermophilus
 </details>

-An an introduction to metatranscriptomics is best began with a lecture form a guest on metaproteomics.
+An an introduction to metatranscriptomics is best began with a lecture from a guest on metaproteomics.
+This will be followed by a talk on the theory behind metatranscriptomics and a tutorial where we are going to use software called Samsa2.

 ### Samsa2 tutorial